TarasMoskovych/ngx-webrtc/README.md

 ```

 ### Advanced usage
 The library allows you to display a video call confirmation dialog.
+To use the dialog service:
-Inject `VideoCallDialogService` into your component/service and call `open` method by passing the required data.
+1. Inject `VideoCallDialogService` into your component or service.
+2. Call the `open` method with the required data.

-It will return a dialog object `VideoCallDialog` with an API where you can programmatically close the dialog, accept the call (it will open `WebRtcComponent`) and subscribe to the dialog state.
+This returns `VideoCallDialog` object with an API that allows you to:
+- Programmatically close the dialog
+- Accept the call, which will open WebRtcComponent
+- Subscribe to the dialog state

 ```ts
 import { VideoCallDialogService, VideoCallDialogData } from 'ngx-webrtc-lib';